 RFE/RL’s Afghan Service: Radio Azadi

-RFE/RL's Radio Azadi is the leading media outlet in Afghanistan today, reaching 36 percent of the Afghan population across the country with its radio, SMS, and internet programs.
+RFE/RL's Radio Azadi is an online pioneer and media leader in Afghanistan, reaching 36 percent of the adult audience nationally on radio, SMS, and the internet.

 - Languages: Pashto, Dari